 - Theft or other abuse of phones, electronic devices or computer time, including but

 - Unauthorized entry into a WHCCD system file to use, read, or change the contents or for any other purpose.

 - Unauthorized or illegal transfer or downloading of files

 - Unauthorized use of another individual’s identification and password.

-- Unauthorized use of electronic devices in the classroom including, but not limited to, head phones, cellular phones, and tablets.
+- Unauthorized use of electronic devices in the classroom including, but not limited to, head phones, cellular phones, and pagers.

 - Use of computing facilities to interfere with the work of another student, faculty member, or WHCCD staff member.